 Arnald has asked Father Terric to open the library to you.
 Tip them both: we’re wearing out our welcome in Arkmunster.
 The lads at Lowestoft Tower said to try the scilicets in Blackpool and Macclesfield, unless you find something in the library in the next three nights.
 Good luck, Herlewin, I love you. −M

-She left this upon the men’s clothing, took a long drink of water from a skin in the rucksack, then climbed out the window and hung from the sill and waited.
+She left this upon the men’s clothing, took a long drink of water from a skin in the rucksack, then climbed out the window and hung by her fingers from the sill and waited.

 Several minutes later, Herlewin burst from her panties and fell upon the floor, full-sized and naked.
 He shook his head and looked around, sniffing.
 “The Oaken Yoke, by the looks of it,” he muttered.
 There was a bed and, beside it, their rucksack and saddlebags.
 Their armor lay in the corner.
 He looked at it sadly, then rose and found his girlfriend’s note upon his clothes.